LinguaPhylo/linguaPhylo.github.io/developer/setup-dev-env.md

 The LPhy and LPhyBEAST is developed on Java 17 ([LTS](https://www.oracle.com/java/technologies/java-se-support-roadmap.html)).
 We recommend you install [OpenJDK 17](https://jdk.java.net/17/).
+You can simply download it and decompress into your [JAVA_HOME](https://www.baeldung.com/find-java-home) folder.

 Please configure your IntelliJ project SDK to 17, and also set language level to 17.